 In spring 2020, all members agreed on improvements to the Salary Matrix, which resulted in the publication of Version 2.
 Throughout the process, IDH has been leading supporting partners engaged in the testing of the tool — from organizing consultation meetings to compiling feedback, analysing recommendations, and identifying practical ways to incorporate them into an improved second version of the Salary Matrix.
 Based on Version 2, the Digital Salary Matrix is now the primary tool in use.

-An instructional video on how to use the Salary Matrix will be available soon.
-Users can get started by making an account and get started already.
+Click below to watch the instructional video on how to use the digital Salary Matrix.
+The tool is freely available and anyone can get started by making an account.

 Upon completing the Salary Matrix, a user is presented with a final report.
 This report contains key information like the average size of the gap for workers below a living wage, as well as the number of workers below living wage and the total number of employees.